bhaidar/bhaidar.github.io/_posts/2018-08-17-how-i-created-the-angular-wrapper-for-kendo-ui-controls.md

     > Angular initiates a new change detection cycle with every event triggered in the application.
 For instance, moving the mouse over the TreeList control, that would cause Angular to run a new change detection cycle.
 Do you really need Angular to run that much of change detection cycles often?
 Of course not!
 That’s why, in order for Angular not to run change detection cycles frequently, you **must** initialize the TreeList control outside the boundary context of Angular.
 This ensures the best performance when using not only the Kendo UI TreeList control, but also any jQuery plugin you want to wrap inside an Angular component.

-1. It is recommended to destroy the whole HTML div that is hosting the TreeList control when Angular runs the Destroy event on the TreeListComponent:
+1. It is recommended you destroy the whole HTML div that is hosting the TreeList control when Angular runs the Destroy event on the TreeListComponent:

     ````
     ngOnDestroy(): void {